Kotugoda Dhammawasa Mahanayaka Thera: Late life and death

 His health gradually deteriorated since mid 2020, where the religious ceremony was held on 30 September 2020 in Dharmapalarama Vihara, Mount Lavinia led by Maha Nayaka of the Amarapura Chulagandhi sect Ven.
-Ganthune Assaji Thero, Maha Nayaka of the Amarapura Sri Sambudhdha Shashanodaya chapter Ven.
-Waskaduwe Mahindhawansha Thero, Maha Nayaka of the Amarapura Dharmarakshitha Chapter, Ven.
-Thirikunamalaye Ananda Thero, Registrar of the Amarapura Sanga Sabha Ven.
-Pallekande Rathanasara Thero and Maha Sanga.
-Also, Bodhi Pooja which was organized by the Sri Lanka Civil Defense Force conducted by Wichithra Dharma Kathika Ven.
-Gampaha Mahanama Thero.
+Ganthune Assaji Thera, Maha Nayaka of the Amarapura Sri Sambudhdha Shashanodaya chapter Ven.
+Waskaduwe Mahindhawansha Thera, Maha Nayaka of the Amarapura Dharmarakshitha Chapter, Ven.
+Thirikunamalaye Ananda Thera, Registrar of the Amarapura Sanga Sabha Ven.
+Pallekande Rathanasara Thera and Maha Sanga.
+Also, Bodhi Pooja which was organised by the Sri Lanka Civil Defense Force conducted by Wichithra Dharma Kathika Ven.
+Gampaha Mahanama Thera.

-Kotugoda Dhammawasa Thero died on March 22, 2021, in Colombo private hospital, Colombo at the age of 88.
+Kotugoda Dhammawasa Thera died on March 22, 2021, in Colombo private hospital, Colombo at the age of 88.
 The funeral rites were held at the Dharmapalaramaya temple in Mount Lavinia.
 The funeral procession moved from Mount Lavinia up to Independence Square in Colombo via Galle Road.
-Funeral took place on 25 March 2021, and the day was declared as a national mourning.
+The funeral took place on 25 March 2021, and the day was declared as a national mourning.